-In order to start logging again, a new logstart() call needs to be made, possibly (though not necessarily)
+In order to start logging again, a new logstart() call needs to be made, possibly (though not necessarily) with a new filename, mode and other options.

 '''

-log (line mod, line ori)
+log (line_mod, line_ori)

 '''

 Write the sources to a log.

 Inputs:

 - line\mod: possibly modified input, such as the transformations made by input prefilters or input handlers of various kinds.
 This should always be valid Python. - line\ori: unmodified input line from the user.
 This is not necessarily valid Python.